AlexTyu/Glit.chat/README.md

 # glit.chat

-Cryptographic/Big-brother/Glitch-style user-admin chat, built as part of the real-life quest organized for our friend as a birthday gift.
+User-admin chat, designed to glitch.
+Built overnight as part of the real-life quest organized for our friend to scare shit out of him at his birthday.

+Admin has full control on chat's UI.
+All changes transmitted to user thru socket connection.

 ![alt tag](https://s3-us-west-2.amazonaws.com/s.cdpn.io/298209/IMG_1064.jpeg)